 DEEP ENERGY RETROFIT

-Would you like your older house to become a zero energy home?
+Would you like your older house to become a near zero energy home?
 If no room or sun for solar, at least fully insured Kuenn LLC can help change your home enough to use 75-90% less energy for heating and cooling.
 Think about how much you’d save in a year NOT paying large bills to the utility company.

 The average home built before the 1990s has an ACH (Air Changes per Hour) of 6-10.
 Pre 1970s about 15-20ACH.
 Even new homes are at 3.9ACH.
 Why would you want all your heated or cooled air to be leaving the house that many times per hour?
 Our weak codes call for NO testing.
-Smart states seek 25 cfm50 per square or about 3ACH.
+Smart states require 25 cfm50 per square or about 3ACH.

 First, 3 steps are needed.